algolia/algolia-android-demo/README.md

 # Android instant search demo

-This is a sample project implementing an instant-search view with [Algolia](https://www.algolia.com/).
+This is a sample Kotlin project implementing an instant-search view with [Algolia](https://www.algolia.com/).
 Algolia is a Search API that provides hosted full-text, numerical and faceted search.